intel-iot-devkit/smart-video-workshop/up2-vision-kit/object-detection-up2.md

         (video:17654): Gtk-WARNING **: cannot open display:
         logout

-7. To solve this issue, open a Terminal on your laptop, type below commands and keep this terminal open
+7. This is because of we are running a GUI application remotely but we want it to display on local host.
+To solve this issue, open a Terminal on your laptop, type below commands and keep this terminal open

         ssh upsquared@IP_address -X
         echo %DISPLAY